Complier General Causal Effect in Randomized Controlled Trials with One-Sided Noncompliance: Abstract

 \section{Abstract}

 A randomized controlled trial (RCT) is widely regarded as the gold standard for assessing the causal effect of a treatment or intervention, assuming perfect implementation.
 In practice, however, randomization can be compromised for various reasons, such as one-sided noncompliance.
-In this paper, we address the issue of one-sided noncompliance and propose a general estimand, the complier general causal effect (CGCE), to characterize the causal effect among compliers.
-We further investigate the conditions under which efficient estimation of the CGCE can be achieved under minimal assumptions.
+In this paper, we first systematically study the likelihood-based identifiability in an RCT with one-sided noncompliance.
+This foundational analysis naturally gives rise to the complier general causal effect (CGCE) as the primary estimand.
+We further develop two estimators for the CGCE: a simple estimator that requires no nonparametric procedures, and an efficient estimator that achieves the semiparametric efficiency bound.
+Our theoretical analysis shows that, achieving semiparametric efficiency requires only the nuisance estimators to converge in $L_2$-norm, with no restriction on their convergence rates.
+This rate-free property opens the door to employing many more modern machine learning methods while still guaranteeing efficiency.
 Comprehensive simulation studies and a real data application are conducted to illustrate the proposed methods and to compare them with existing approaches.